mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 #### Tensions related to funds on knowledge / culture

-**Parents may feel a lack of confidence in taking part in coding activities which they have little cultural connection to**.
-Side missions which explore and celebrate both Bartle player types and

 **Facilitators may need to justify learning happening and struggle to see this in-situ if unfamiliar with the game making process.
 This may restrict openness of activities to better assess and support learning.**